The 101 Greatest NFL Players by Uniform Number: 10-19

 Named the 1975 NFL MVP, Tarkenton was also a nine-time Pro Bowler and a two-time All-Pro selection, and his No. 10 is retired in Minnesota.

 Easily one of the greatest wide receivers of his generation (or any other for that matter), Larry Fitzgerald, who played his entire 17-year NFL career with the Arizona Cardinals, is the easy choice at No. 11.
 In 263 regular-season games with the Cardinals, Fitzgerald has caught 1,432 passes (second all-time) for 17,492 yards (second all-time) with 121 touchdowns (sixth all-time).

 He’s an 11-time Pro Bowler, was a three-time All-Pro selection, and was named the Walter Payton NFL Man of the Year in 2016.

 No. 12: Tom Brady

-About to enter his 22nd season, his second with the Tampa Bay Buccaneers after 20 with the New England Patriots, Brady has thrown for 79,204 yards (second all-time) in 301 regular-season games with 581 touchdowns (first all-time) against just 191 interceptions, adding 12,449 yards and 83 touchdowns in 45 postseason games.
-In addition to being a three-time NFL MVP, TB12 is a 14-time Pro Bowler, a five-time All-Pro selection, a four-time passing touchdowns leader, a three-time passing yards leader, and a two-time passer rating leader.
+In addition to being a three-time NFL MVP, TB12 is a 15-time Pro Bowler, a six-time All-Pro selection, a five-time passing touchdowns leader, a four-time passing yards leader, and a two-time passer rating leader.